chrisrzhou/RShiny-EC2Bootstrap/README.md

     install.packages("ggplot2")
     q()         # quit R
     ```
-- A few other packages are highly recommended but you might encounter issues installing certain packages due to memory limitations available on the EC2 instance.
-I have provided some uncompiled files for some of these packages (e.g. `dplyr`) and some details on working with these packages under the section **[Problematic Packages](#problematic-packages)**.
+- A few other packages are highly recommended but you might encounter issues installing certain packages due to memory limitations available on the EC2 instance or missing libraries in our EC2 instance.
+For more details, please refer to the **[Problematic Packages](#problematic-packages)** section for a brief outline.
+- Other than that, you can come back anytime in the future to install R-packages by logging in with `su` and installing R packages via the command line.

 [(back to contents)](#contents)

 ----------

 ## Install Shiny Server
 - `shiny` requires a server to run.
 The next step is to setup `shiny-server` in our EC2 instance.
-- Run the following commands:
+- Run the following commands in EC2:
     ```
     sudo apt-get install gdebi-core
     wget http://download3.rstudio.org/ubuntu-12.04/x86_64/shiny-server-1.0.0.42-amd64.deb